Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Background

 where $H(q)$ is the entropy of $q$, while $H(p_0)$ remains constant when minimizing over $q$.
 Thus, the static SB formulation becomes equivalent to the entropy-regularized optimal transport problem with cost $c(x_0,x_1) = -\log q^{\text{ref}}(x_1|x_0)$.
-This perspective establishes a direct correspondence between SB and EOT, which we use in the design of our benchmark and methodological framework in \secref{section:benchmark}.
+This establishes a direct correspondence between both SB formulations and EOT, which we collectively referred to as the EOT/SB problem, enabling the construction of a unified benchmark for all three problems.